-The final big technology to be discussed at NRF 2020 is RFID.
+The final big technology discussed at NRF 2020 was RFID.
 This is an effective replacement for standard but outdated merchandise tracking tools like barcode labeling.

-By applying RFID technology, retailers can improve inventory visibility, and at the same time avoid count inaccuracies.
+By applying RFID technology, retailers can guarantee quick self-checkout, improve inventory visibility, and at the same time avoid count inaccuracies.
 Here are some other benefits:

 RFID is already widely used, but it’s still an active area of development in retail and supply chain management.
 Here are just some of the companies actively using RFID:

 Amazon has been using RFID in its order fulfillment centers for several years and intends to continue doing so.